External Support Agencies Supporting student well-being at The Jubilee Academy

 - Family and environment.

-The CAF is aimed at children and young people with additional needs who have needs that are not being met by their current service provision.
+The MASH is aimed at children and young people with additional needs who have needs that are not being met by their current service provision.